 It’s almost like the twin of fake payment proofs when one is present, so will the other be.

-Just a simple argument why this is a clear proof of being a scam:
+This is a clear proof PaidNova is a scam:

 If it was legit and was able to pay its members, there won’t be any need to resort to fake references.
 They’d have enough people to vouch for them.